internetofhomethings/Configurable-Web-Server/AppInventor/README.md

 <h2><strong>AppInventor Android App MQTT Example</strong></h2>

 This project is an Android Application developed using App Inventor.
-This example is provided as method of interface with an MQTT broker.
+This example is provided as method to interface with an MQTT broker.

 How it works: